thecppzoo/thecppzoo.github.io/language-commentary/we-do-not-need-restrict-we-need-type-punning.md

 ## Type punning, please!

 The above code is actually 100% legal C++.
-The problem is that it is not useful.  `TypeAlias1` and `TypeAlias2` are an artifact of mine to tell GCC the ranges don't overlap, the alignment is fine and the counts are multiple of 16, the users should not be creating arrays of `TypeAlias1`.
+The problem is that it is not useful.  `TypeAlias1` and `TypeAlias2` are an artifact of mine to tell GCC the ranges don't overlap, the alignment is fine and the counts are multiple of 16; these two types are like "words" used to convey an idea that can be expressed with other words.
+I do not intend users to be creating arrays of `TypeAlias1`, they exist so that whenever the user has (at runtime) proven their array of `float`s satisfy the three properties, that from then on they can be treated as "aligned to 64, in blocks of 64 bytes, non overlapping".
 But even if they can guarantee their arrays of floats are otherwise fully compatible, they are not `TypeAlias1` because they were not created like that.
-The `reinterpret_cast` are a violation of the rules of the language, rules that I criticize.
+Using the `reinterpret_cast` pointers are a violation of the rules of the language, the rules that I criticize in this article.

 This tool, of telling the compiler "from now on treat this memory as if it was of this type" is called **"Type Punning"**.  **It is forbidden**!.
 (In case you are thinking about it, type punning through `union` is also forbidden *in C++, not C*).

 There are only very few ways to change the type of some memory, one is to do "placement new", but the constructors may have side effects, so converting a type through placement new is not a general solution.
 Another is to use `memcpy` or `memmove`, but they have their own restrictions, and in the case of arrays, this would not help.
-Also, any of the valid ways to change the type of an object invalidates all previous references and pointers to the original compatible types, except when the conversion is to or from arrays of `char`; I solved the needs for type punning through placement new and this exception when implementing `AnyContainer`, but I figure they increased the work needed (and the tedium) by about 50% of what I would have to do if I had type punning.
+Also, any of the valid ways to change the type of an object invalidates all previous references and pointers to the original compatible types, except when the conversion is to or from arrays of `char`; I solved the needs for type punning in `AnyContainer` through placement new and this exception, but I figure they increased the work needed (and the tedium) by about 50% of what I would have to do if I had type punning.

 It is not just that you could tell things to the compiler about your objects through type punning, as I did above, but that computing resources, CPUs, GPUs, FPGAs, etc., as a matter of course may treat the same bytes as different types.
 So, the lack of type punning forces us the programmer to artificially convert the same bytes of one type to another to enable other operations.
 But this is complicated, because you want the compiler to "understand" the conversion does nothing.